-You, as a single parent, can be just you.
-The main requirements for fostering are that your health is good, your home has a spare room for a child or young person, and that you can pass through a DBS check.
-Ideally, you will be at least 25 but under certain circumstances, being 21 is sufficient.
+Yes – you can foster as a single parent.
+The main requirements for fostering are that you are in good health, your home has a spare room for a child or young person, and that you can pass a thorough DBS check.

 Because you are considering being a foster carer, chances are good that you have a patient, caring, and compassionate personality.
-Being a parent calls for these traits in abundance.
-Being a single parent takes a little extra energy because you don’t have a partner to talk it all over with.
-Being a single foster parent takes away some of this pressure because you are part of a network.
+Being a single foster parent calls for these traits in abundance.
+Of course, fostering as a single parent can take a little extra energy because you don’t have a partner to talk it all over with – but, as there is a wealth of support around you, that can be alleviated somewhat because you are part of a strong network of likeminded carers.

-There is an expectation that the foster parent will be available 24/7.
-The child will be in school during the day and this means that the foster parent has this time free to work outside the home.
+There is an expectation that the foster parent will be available 24/7, however this is not always the case.
+Being a single foster parent doesn’t have to mean you’re always with the children – the child (depending on age) will be in school during the day, meaning that the foster parent has this time free to work outside the home.
 The reality is that there are meetings with teachers, the agency’s social worker, and other professionals about the child’s education, health, and social adjustment.
 This makes it difficult, if not impossible, for a single foster parent to have a job outside the home.

-Thinking of fostering?
-Don’t let not being a two parent family stop you from taking that first step.
+Thinking of fostering as a single parent?
+Don’t let not being a two-parent family stop you from taking that first step.
 There are children and young people out there who need you to help them live a safe and happy life.
-Contact Capstone Foster Care for more information on 0800 012 4004, or simply click here.See more articles…
+Contact Capstone Foster Care for more information on 0800 012 4004.

 If you’ve got any questions or would like to find out more about fostering with Capstone, fill out the form below.